Incorporating data drift to perform survival analysis on credit risk: Results and Analysis

 The two drift-oriented online learners, HAT and ARF, show an even more pronounced mismatch: in several settings they achieve relatively high F1 but only weak AUC, indicating that they may be regarded as coarse threshold classifiers that perform reasonably at a particular operating point while failing to rank risk reliably across loans.
 This is expected because these methods are primarily designed for online point classification in streaming environments rather than for survival-style forecasting with landmark conditioning and horizon-based targets.
 Moreover, the learning signal for default is highly imbalanced and delayed in credit risk.
 Drift detectors and adaptive replacement mechanisms therefore overreact to noise or underreact to slow shifts, which can yield unstable probability estimates and poor ranking.
 LMISO avoids these pitfalls by adopting (i) a survival-aligned landmark target; (ii) a behaviour-driven longitudinal summary that remains informative under covariate drift; (iii) explicit probability calibration that stabilises outputs under changing base rates.

-In summary, achieving stunning model performance under concept drift requires various mechanisms that go beyond standard modelling choices.
-The superiority of LMISO indicates that robustness in mortgage default prediction depends on jointly addressing behavioural dynamics, temporal heterogeneity and probability calibration under distribution shift, which these benchmarks cannot capture simultaneously.
+In summary, achieving robust predictive performance under concept drift requires various mechanisms that go beyond standard modelling choices.
+The superiority of LMISO indicates that robustness in mortgage default prediction depends on jointly addressing behavioural dynamics, temporal heterogeneity and probability calibration under shift, which these benchmarks cannot capture simultaneously.